DocumentationBook/SphinxDocumentation/research/tools/index.rst

 A separate section :ref:`research_tools_analysis` in this document describes the use of the interactive viewer.

-This tracer utility provides some options that you can use to customize you search, for example:
+This tracer utility provides some options that you can use to customize your search, for example:

 *  To see only some top level program calls, limit the depth of the stack.
 For example, to get Sphinx calls not deeper than 10 levels, use this command::